wfraser/arz/README.md

 The date/time records are super redundant.

 ### "D" record fields:
-1. time delta in milliseconds from the last "H"
+1. time since the last "H", in milliseconds
-2. something to do with latitude??
+2. change in latitude since the last "H", in microdegrees
-3. something to do with longitude??
+3. change in longitude since the last "H", in microdegrees
-4. change in elevation since the last "H", in millimeters
+4. change in elevation since the last "H", in decimeters
 5. current speed in meters / sec
-6. heading in degrees? not sure.
+6. current heading in degrees

 ## ACC files
 These have the same header records (except "A" is omitted), then "H" records (which are